Changed by the Mountain

 March 5, 2025 – Ash Wednesday

-Rev. Craig Mueller (Guest Pastor)
+Rev. Craig Muehler (Guest Pastor)

 Are you ready for a journey through Lent?
 God’s mercy and forgiveness are real and powerful.
 God shows us His love and mercy in His dealing with King David.
 We are reminded that our Lord, in His mercy, also forgives all repentant sinners like us.